 While a single radar chart on its own would be meaningless, as you would have no point of comparison, a series of radar charts can allow viewers to quickly get an idea of an ideal shape and how actual numbers measure up to it, as in the example below.

-As with pie charts, you can now rotate doughnut charts within Visme and create as many segments as needed, whereas before there was a limit of up to 10 columns or rows of data.
+As with pie charts, you can also rotate doughnut charts within Visme and create as many segments as needed.

 Hierarchical visualizations such as pyramid charts are also useful for representing information according to levels, such as levels of importance, levels of income, among other types of categorizations.